 If it’s definitely child health that you’re interested in, then Child Nursing might be for you.
 Spending half your time on placement on wards in places such as Birmingham Children’s Hospital and the other half of your time in University, this course will train you to be a caring, compassionate nurse.
 On graduation you could be a registered nurse and work with children and young people in a wide range of specialisms, from intensive care to mental health.

-Looking for a career with children?
+Looking for a career working with children?

 If you're interested in studying a degree with us, that will enable you to work with children, we have full-time places available to start in September.